adityaramesh/ccbase/docs/format.rst

 ``base(style = lower)``
   This attribute has an optional parameter.
-By default, various special characters (e.g. number bases and letters used for printing hexidecimal characters) are printed in lower case.
+By default, various special characters (e.g. number bases and letters used for printing hexadecimal characters) are printed in lower case.
 If the argument ``upper`` is given, these characters are printed in upper case instead.